ansys/pymapdl-reader/README.rst

 .. note::

-   This module will likely change or be depreciated in the future.
+   This module may be depreciated in the future.

-   You are encouraged to use the new Data Processing Framework (DPF) modules at `DPF-Core <https://github.com/pyansys/DPF-Core>`_ and `DPF-Post <https://github.com/pyansys/DPF-Post>`_ as they provide a modern interface to ANSYS result files using a client/server interface using the same software used within ANSYS Workbench, but via a Python client.
+   You are encouraged to use the new Data Processing Framework (DPF) modules at `PyDPF-Core <https://github.com/pyansys/pydpf-core>`_ and `PyDPF-Post <https://github.com/pyansys/pydpf-post>`_ as they provide a modern interface to Ansys result files using a client/server interface using the same software used within Ansys Workbench, but via a Python client.